safespring/web/content/career/engineer-containerplatform.md

 - Experience in Kubernetes and container lifecycle management
 - Proficiency in CI/CD tools (e.g. Flux, ArgoCD) and Kubernetes deployment tools like Helm or Kustomize
 - Familiarity with Infrastructure as Code (IaC) and configuration management tools like Terraform, Ansible, Cfengine, Puppet
-- Ability to manage IaaS by means of utilizing API  only (via tools like Terraform, Aansible and/or  Shell/CLI), and preferably experience with the OpenStack APIs.
+- Ability to manage IaaS by means of utilizing API  only (via tools like Terraform, Ansible and/or  Shell/CLI), and preferably experience with the OpenStack APIs.
 - Strong foundation in network engineering (IPv4/6, routing, bridging, VPN-overlays like wireguard.) and security in container management.
 - Programming skills, preferably in Python, Golang, and some Shell scripting.